This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Most medical research begins in clinical trials, human studies of new medications, treatment protocols, diagnostic techniques, and more.

-- Investigation of Trunk Control in Spastic Cerebral Palsy
+- Effects of Myofascial Release in Cerebral Palsy Children

 - The Effect of Hippotherapy Simulator in Cerebral Palsy

-- Innovative Robotic Gait Trainer Use to Enable Walking in Children With Cerebral Palsy GMFCS III and IV
+- Robotic Exoskeleton Gait Training in Adolescents With Cerebral Palsy

 Non-Government Research on Cerebral Palsy

-In addition to in-depth research provided by the NIH, non-governmental agencies also conduct research in an attempt to help children with cerebral palsy live better lives.
+In addition to in-depth research provided by the NIH, non-governmental agencies also conduct research to help children with cerebral palsy live better lives.

 The March of Dimes